 The most notable of Publicis’s acquisitions this year was the U.K.’s Bartle Bogle Hegarty, the ad agency behind the Johnnie Walker “Keep Walking” campaign and Levi Strauss & Co.’s “Flat Eric.”

 Levy said last week’s agreement by Japan’s Dentsu (4324) to acquire Aegis was a smart move.
 “They paid a very full price but it makes strategic sense,” he said.
 “I’m not sure there’s a lot of synergies but Dentsu was looking for many years at the possibility of becoming a global player.”
-The move places Dentsu and Aegis among the largest advertising companies in the world such as WPP, Publicis and Omnicom Group Inc. (OMC)
+The move places Dentsu and Aegis among the largest advertising companies in the world such as WPP, Publicis and Omnicom Group Inc. (OMC:US)

 Levy, who has discussed stepping down from his role at Publicis in recent years, declined to say when he might leave though he will assist the nominating committee in choosing a successor as well as recommend his replacement.